What is Gut-directed hypnotherapy?

 What can cause DGBI?

-Some things are associated with the development of DGBIs, including having suffered from prior infections.
+Several factors are linked to the development of DGBIs, including a history of prior infections.

 The technical bit…